 There is also an interesting connection in neurological research on impulse control and swearing, shown by Vingerhoets et al. (2013) citing the research of Van Lancker and Cummings (1999) and Jay (2000b).
 They note that, unlike non-taboo language which usually emphasizes left-brain activity, swearing is often regulated by both hemispheres.
 When swearing is primarily reactive, as in cathartic swearing, the right-brain is almost entirely responsible for swearing.
 Yet, when cursing is used conversationally in social interactions, swearing is a predominantly left-brain process.
 This unique neurological structure also explains coprolalia, uncontrollable swearing in inappropriate social contexts seen in persons with Alzheimer’s Disease, Tourette’s Syndrome and brain injuries (Bergen, 2016).

 Coprolalia represents a dysfunction in the complex neurological pathways which control swearing, and often leads to socially inappropriate usage of taboo words.
 Yet, beyond neurological disorders, determining when and why an individual swears is still complicated.
 For instance, while Bergen (2016) states swearing in children is viewed as highly inappropriate, Simpson, Duarte, and Bishop (2015) noted a strong correlation between frequent swearing in adults and the amount of swearing used by their parents while growing up.
-While this finding seems reasonable, it was surprising that correlation between maternal swearing and adult swearing was significantly higher than peers, romantic partners or coworkers, especially considering that children are often not allowed to use taboo words around their parents..
+While this finding seems reasonable, it was surprising that correlation between maternal swearing and adult swearing was significantly higher than peers, romantic partners or coworkers, especially considering that children are often not allowed to use taboo words around their parents.

-Beyond the social and neurological complexities of swearing, tTaboo words also possess unique syntactic qualities in English.
+Beyond the social and neurological complexities of swearing, taboo words also possess unique syntactic qualities in English.
 Utilizing Google searches, Bauer (2015) demonstrated the prevalence of “expletive insertion” in spoken language.
-Expletive insertion is the meshing of a taboo word within the pronunciation of a non-taboo word (e.g. un-fucking-believable).
+Expletive insertion is the meshing of a taboo word within the pronunciation of a non-taboo word (e.g., un-fucking-believable).
 Bauer also found strict rules governed expletive insertion, with the taboo word typically preceding the stressed syllable of the non-taboo word.
 This finding portrays that, while taboo words may violate the normal rules of English syntax, they still often demonstrate phonetic and syntactically predictable usage and behavior.
 They also allow for creativity and spontaneity outside of the usual rules of grammar and syntax in the English language.

 In many respects, we understand the mechanics of swearing.
 However, the exact function of taboo words in language, both grammatically, psychologically and socially, remains an area of active research, in large part because of the complexity of swearing.
 The purpose of the current study is to determine whether we view taboo words differently when used to describe people versus things or objects.
 To test this, we attempted to determine whether pairing a taboo word with a proper name would elicit different offensiveness ratings as opposed to pairing a taboo word with an object; thus, studying the directive of the curse.
 Participants involved in this study were shown taboo words within various contexts (paired with a name or object) and asked to rate the offensiveness of those words.
 In a second study, we examined how semantic processing affected the responses found for offensiveness.
 We posited that certain types of taboo words, such as racial slurs or other derogatory words that marginalize groups of people would remain strongly taboo across situations, while other terms would be perceived as more offensive when paired with a name, especially when participants used deeper semantic processing of the information presented.